ToolJet/ToolJet/docs/versioned_docs/version-2.23.0/Enterprise/audit_logs.md

 ### Log file

-The log file can be created by specifying the path in the [environment variables](/docs/setup/env-vars) .
 The file will contain all the data from audit logs.
-The file will be updated every time a new audit log is created.
+The log file can be created by specifying the path in the [environment variables](/docs/setup/env-vars).
+The log file is rotated on a daily basis and is updated dynamically every time a new audit log is generated.

 #### Log Rotation